-In order to secure bank loans in an aggregate amount of RMB201.2 million, RMB875.5 million and RMB1,086.2 million (US\$179.4 million) as of December 31, 2011, 2012 and 2013, respectively, we have granted security interests in equipment with a net carrying value of RMB171.3 million, RMB205.3 million and RMB502.6 million (US\$83.0 million), respectively, representing 16.0%, 13.5% and 33.7% of the net value of our net property, plant and equipment of RMB1,068.7 million, RMB1,522.9 million and RMB1,492.6 million (US\$246.6 million) as of December 31, 2011, 2012 and 2013, respectively.
+In order to secure bank loans in an aggregate amount of RMB875.5 million, RMB1,086.2 million and RMB903.8 million (US\$145.7 million) as of December 31, 2012, 2013 and 2014, respectively, we have granted security interests in equipment with a net carrying value of RMB205.3 million, RMB502.6 million and RMB164.9 million (US\$26.6 million), respectively, representing 13.5%.
+33.7% and 22.0% of the net value of our net property, plant and equipment of RMB1,522.9 million, RMB1,492.6 million and RMB749.7 million (US\$120.8 million) as of December 31, 2012, 2013 and 2014, respectively.
 Any failure on our part to satisfy our obligations under these loans could lead to the forced sale of our medical equipment that secure these loans, the suspension of the operation of the centers in which such medical equipment is used, or otherwise damage our relationship with our hospital partners and our reputation in the medical community, all of which could have a material adverse effect on our business, financial condition and results of operation.
 We may grant additional security interests in our equipment in order to secure future bank borrowings.

-If we fail to establish or maintain an effective system of internal controls over our financial reporting, we may be unable to accurately report our financial results or prevent fraud, and investor confidence and the market price of our ADSs may, therefore, be adversely impacted.
+If we fail to maintain an effective system of internal controls over our financial reporting, we may be unable to accurately report our financial results or prevent fraud, and investor confidence and the market price of our ADSs may, therefore, be adversely impacted.

-In connection with management's assessment of the effectiveness of our internal control over financial reporting for the year ended December 31, 2010, we and our current independent registered public accounting firm identified a material weakness in our internal controls over financial reporting related to our lack of adequate resources with the requisite U.S. GAAP and SEC financial accounting and reporting expertise to support the accurate and timely assembly and presentation of our consolidated financial statements and related disclosures.
-As of December 31, 2011, this material weakness has been remediated.
-We have successfully completed our Section 404 assessment for the year ended December 31, 2013 and received the auditor's attestation.
+We have successfully completed our Section 404 assessment for the year ended December 31, 2014 and received the auditor's attestation.
 However, in the future, if we fail to maintain effective internal controls over financial reporting or to obtain an "unqualified" auditors' attestation, our ability to accurately report our financial results may be impaired, which could adversely impact investor confidence and the market price of our ADSs.